OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 As documented at [Apple Developer Documentation](https://developer.apple.com/library/archive/documentation/Miscellaneous/Reference/EntitlementKeyReference/Chapters/EnablingAppSandbox.html#//apple_ref/doc/uid/TP40011195-CH4-SW19 "Adding an App to an App Group"), the App Groups entitlement is required to share information between different apps through IPC or a shared file container, which means that data can be shared on the device directly between the apps.
 This entitlement is also required if an app extension requires to [share information with its containing app](https://developer.apple.com/library/archive/documentation/General/Conceptual/ExtensibilityPG/ExtensionScenarios.html "Sharing Data with Your Containing App").

-Depending on the data to-be-shared it might be more appropriate to share it using another method such as through a backend were this data could be potentially verified, avoiding tampering by e.g. the user himself.
+Depending on the data to-be-shared it might be more appropriate to share it using another method such as through a back end were this data could be potentially verified, avoiding tampering by e.g. the user himself.

 ##### Embedded Provisioning Profile File